Blendify/blender-manual/trunk/blender_docs/manual/sequencer/preview/introduction.rst

    - Histogram: Levels of red, green, and blue.

 Display Channels
-   - Color and Alpha: Display preview image with transparency over checkerboard pattern.
+   :Color and Alpha: Display preview image with transparency over checkerboard pattern.
-   - Color: Ignore transparency of preview image (fully transparent areas will be black).
+   :Color: Ignore transparency of preview image (fully transparent areas will be black).

 ..
    You can adjust the view by zooming in with :kbd:`Plus` and zoom out with :kbd:`Minus`.